MiczFlor/RPi-Jukebox-RFID/README.md

 ## <a name="install"></a>Installation

-* Installation instructions for Raspbian [Jessie](docs/INSTALL-jessie.md) and [Stretch](docs/INSTALL-stretch.md) are available in the `docs` folder.
+* Installation instructions for Raspbian [Stretch](docs/INSTALL-stretch.md) are available in the `docs` folder.
 * You can also use the [headless installation over ssh](docs/INSTALL-stretch.md#ssh-install) straight from a fresh SD card.
-* For a quick install procedure, take a look at the [bash install script for Jessie](https://github.com/MiczFlor/RPi-Jukebox-RFID/blob/master/scripts/installscripts/jessie-install-default-01.sh) or the [bash install script for Stretch](https://github.com/MiczFlor/RPi-Jukebox-RFID/blob/master/scripts/installscripts/stretch-install-default-01.sh).
-This should get you started quickly, but you still need to walk through the following steps:
+* For a quick install procedure, take a look at the [bash install script for Stretch](https://github.com/MiczFlor/RPi-Jukebox-RFID/blob/master/scripts/installscripts/stretch-install-default.sh).
+This should get you started quickly.
-* Configure the Phoniebox after having installed all the components.
-See details for [Jessie](docs/CONFIGURE-jessie.md) or [Stretch](docs/CONFIGURE-stretch.md).
+* If you choose the step by step installation, you need to walk through the configuration steps for [Stretch](docs/CONFIGURE-stretch.md).
 * Once everything has been installed and configured, read the manual to change settings, register RFID cards, add audio: [`MANUAL.md`](docs/MANUAL.md)

 Adding push buttons to control volume, skipping tracks, pause, play: read the [GPIO buttons installation guide](docs/GPIO-BUTTONS.md).

-*A German version for the installation ... hier ist eine etwas überholte [deutsche Version der Installationsdoku für Jessie](http://docplayer.org/68280452-Anleitung-jukebox-kinder-https-github-com-miczflor-rpi-jukebox-rfid-mit-buttons-und-hifiberry-miniamp.html) von [hailogugo](https://forum-raspberrypi.de/user/51824-hailogugo/)*

 ## Manual